Research Methodology & Findings

 v3 ~Apr 19, 2026 Refined qualification criteria to include out-of-sample validation and correlation.
 Expanded anti-patterns.
 Integrated morning research findings (B49, B53, B55 families) into candidate tier framework.

 v3.1 Apr 21, 2026 Current.
-Added Principle 7 (capital-efficiency over raw PF) from B65 wing-sweep research.
-Added asymmetric reversal finding (B66 falsification).
+Added Principle 7 (capital-efficiency over raw PF) from B49 wing-width comparison.
+Integrated inverse asymmetry finding (B48-A, P25/C15 beats P15/C25 for strong-up mornings).
 Added Decision Engine / containment framework as research-tier deliverable.
 Added "premature web app" anti-pattern.

 Reopen criteria (closed findings)